Jamaica Labour Party

-It is the current governing party, having won 49 of the 63 parliamentary seats in the lower house of parliament (House of Representatives) in the 2020 general elections.
+It is the current governing party, having won 35 of the 63 parliamentary seats in the lower house of parliament (House of Representatives) in the 2025 general elections.

 The JLP uses a bell, the victory sign, and the colour green as electoral symbols.
 The JLP is a member of the Caribbean Democrat Union.

 The JLP in colonial Jamaica

 The party was founded on 8 July 1943 by Alexander Bustamante as the political wing of the Bustamante Industrial Trade Union.
 Bustamante had previously been a member of the PNP.

 It won the 1944 general elections with 22 of the 32 seats.
 It went on to win the 1949 elections with a reduced majority.
-The PNP received more votes (203,048) than the JLP (199,538), but the JLP secured more seats; 17 to the PNP's 13.
+The PNP received more votes (203,048) than the JLP (199,538), but the JLP secured more seats, 17 to the PNP's 13.
 Two seats were won by independents.
 The voter turnout was 65.2%.

 The JLP lost power to the PNP in the 1955 elections.
 The PNP won for the first time, securing 18 out of 32 seats.
 The JLP ended up with 14 seats, and there were no independents.
-The voter turnout with 65.1%.
+The voter turnout was 65.1%.
 As a result, Norman Manley became the new chief minister.

-The JLP remained in opposition following the 1959 elections, when the number of seats was increased to 45.
+The JLP remained in opposition following the 1959 Jamaican general election, when the number of seats was increased to 45.
 The PNP secured a wider margin of victory, taking 29 seats to the JLP's 16.